HL7/crmi-ig/input/pages/using-cql.md

 1. Aliases and argument names referenced in the CQL:<br/>
       a.
 SHALL NOT Use quoted identifiers<br/>
       b.
 SHALL Use PascalCase<br/>
       c.
-SHOULD Use descriptive names (no abbreviations)
+SHOULD Use descriptive names (rather than abbreviations)

 For example: